DiamondLightSource/python-copier-template/docs/how-to/make-release.rst

 Note that tagging and pushing to the main branch has the same effect except that you will not get the option to edit the release notes.

+A new release will be made and the wheel and sdist uploaded to PyPI.

 .. _release: https://github.com/DiamondLightSource/python3-pip-skeleton-cli/releases